berlitz-global/cz-lerna-changelog/README.md

 ## Publishing

-Run `prepublish` to build the out the libs, use `npm publish` to publish the package
+Run `npm run build` to build the out the libs, use `npm publish` to publish the package